 Pragya Thakur nominated to key committee on defence

-The 21-member consultative committee includes opposition leaders like Farooq Abdullah, TMC's Sougata Roy, DMK's A Raja and NCP supremo Sharad Pawar.
+The consultative committee also includes TMC's Sougata Roy and DMK's A Raja.
+Besides the 21 MPs, the committee also has Arjun Ram Meghwal and V Muraleedharan, both junior ministers for parliamentary affairs, as its ex-officio members.
 Thakur, the Bhopal MP, has often hogged headlines for her controversial statements.

 She stoked a controversy when she claimed that Mahatma Gandhi's assassin Nathuram Godse was a "patriot".
 Though she apologised for the remark, Prime Minister Narendra Modi said that he would never forgive Thakur for the comment.
 The MP was issued a show-cause notice by BJP ahead of the 2019 general election.
 She previously earned the opposition ire when she claimed that then Maharashtra ATS chief Hemant Karkare was killed in the 26/11 Mumbai terror attacks due to her "curse".